Kristianstads nation: History

-Originally, all Scanian people enrolled in the Scanian Nation (or Skånska nationen).
-As that nation grew, it became necessary in 1890 to split it in five parts: Lunds Nation, Malmö Nation, Helsingkrona Nation, Sydskånska Nation and Kristianstads Nation.
-Nowadays, however, a student's origin plays only a small part when choosing what nation to belong to.
+Kristianstads nation started as a split off from the Scanian Nation (Skånska nationen).
+As that nation grew, it was deemed necessary to, in 1890 split it in five parts: Lunds Nation, Malmö Nation, Helsingkrona Nation, Sydskånska Nationen (originally Ystads Nation) and Kristianstads Nation.
+As geographic heritage became less associated with membership in a respective nation, Kristianstads developed into resembling its contemporary form.